Get Answers From Denver TMJ Dentist, Dr. Kevin Berry

 Recent research has even shown that if your headaches increase in frequency and intensity, you’re more likely to develop TMJ.
 This suggests that headache may actually be one of the earliest TMJ symptoms.

 For many people, headache treatment means relying on drugs.
 This can provide temporary relief, but it comes with problems.
 First, there are the side effects of medications.
 Many headache medications can cause cognitive impairment, personality changes, and can stress the organs that process them in the body, including the kidneys and liver.

 Medications can even cause headaches.
 Medication overuse headaches are common among people who rely on medications to control them.
 Over time, people find that they rely more and more on medications to control headaches until eventually the medications become a cause of them.

 Some pain medications can even be deadly.
 Recently, the CDC has encouraged doctors to move away from the use of opioids to control chronic pain, including headaches.
 That’s because opioid overdose has become one of the leading causes of accidental death in the US.

 TMJ treatment is noninvasive, completely reversible, and achieve relief without harmful drugs.

 A Permanent Fix for Constant Headaches

 No one wants to deal with headaches and migraines that never seem to go away.
 And who wants to have to rely on all sorts of medications that only work for a few hours at the most?
-Savvy patients eventually get tired of dealing with their TMJ disorder so they seek out a dentist that can help them in Denver.
+Because of the disruptive impact of chronic headaches, and the difficulties of headache medications, TMJ treatment is a valuable option for lasting relief.

 To have your headaches treated the right way, work with Denver TMJ dentist, Dr. Berry, who will be able to diagnose you with TMJ Disorder if you have it, and treat the condition as required.
 When your TMJ misalignment is fixed, you can expect symptoms to dissipate as the tissues heal.
 Call us at (303) 691-0267 or contact us online to set up your appointment time at our Denver office.